UMass Lowell River Hawks: History of the nickname

+Sponsored sports

 The University of Massachusetts Lowell participates in 16 sports at the Division I level.
 On July 1, 2013, 14 of UMass Lowell's Division II teams moved up to Division I, joining the America East Conference.
 The River Hawks formerly competed in the Northeast-10 Conference at the Division II level.
 Past champions include the 1988 men's basketball team, the 1991 men's cross country team, the ice hockey team (three times) and the field hockey team twice (2005, 2010).
 The 2010 field hockey team finished its season with a perfect 24-0 record.
 The university added men's and women's lacrosse for the 2014-2015 academic year.

 The university's men's hockey team plays in the Hockey East Association and plays its home games at the Tsongas Center at UMass Lowell.
 In 2013, the men's hockey team won the Hockey East regular-season and tournament championships and advanced to the NCAA Division I Championship "Frozen Four," all for the first time in the university's history.
 The men's hockey team repeated as Hockey East champions in 2014 while advancing to the NCAA Division I Men's Ice Hockey Championship for the third straight year and sixth time overall.
 Goalie Connor Hellebuyck is the only Hockey East player to receive the league tournament's Most Valuable Player Award in two consecutive years, earning the honor in 2013 and 2014.

 The nickname "River Hawks" came about during the school's transition from the University of Lowell to UMass Lowell and was inspired by the campus's location along the Merrimack River.
 The University of Lowell's nickname was the Chiefs, which was abandoned in favor of the current name.
 A campus-wide poll was conducted for student input and final candidates included the Ospreys and the Raging Rapids, according to the Connector student newspaper.

 Discontinued sports

 Football

-ULowell started playing division III collegiate football in 1980.
-Under coach Dennis Scannell UMass Lowell enjoyed a 35-4 run from 1988–91, making the 1991 NCAA Division III Football Championship playoffs, losing to Union in the first round.
-UMass Lowell made the move to division II as a member of the Northeast-10 Conference in 2000.
+UMass Lowell started playing NCAA Division III football in 1980.
+Under coach Dennis Scannell, UMass Lowell enjoyed a 35–4 run from 1988 to 1991, making the 1991 NCAA Division III Football Championship playoffs, losing to Union in the first round.
+UMass Lowell made the move to NCAA Division II as a member of the Northeast-10 Conference in 2000.
 Due to budget cuts and lack of competitiveness on the field, the administration cut the sport in 2003.